top of page

 “Is what is happening to us for amusement?”
 Lecia asked.

 I hoped Mother had found safety.
 The lights were now north of us.
-We waited until we dared return to where we had lost mother.
-We found at that place only our pouches of food and water.
+We waited until we dared return to where we had lost Mother.
+We found only our pouches of food and water there.

 Lecia looked around us and said, “What happened to the trees?”